pryv/open-pryv.io/README.md

 Pryv.io can send e-mails at registration and password reset request.

-The emails can be send either by local sendmail (default) or SMTP.
+The emails can be sent either by local sendmail (default) or SMTP.

 This service, its documentation and mail templates can be found in `service-mail/`.